DOCUMENT TSC-2026/B22 · BLOG POST 22 · CONSUMER COMMERCE · REV. 01

 Plus has a real ROI at scale.
 But the standard plan features released in April 2026 are sufficient to build and validate a B2B channel that does $300K–$500K/year.
 Do that first.

 The principle here isn't complicated.
-Shopify removed the biggest barrier to testing B2B — the $2,000/month entry cost — without removing the upside for brands that scale.
+Shopify removed the biggest barrier to testing B2B (the $2,000/month entry cost) without removing the upside for brands that scale.
+Which apps you add alongside native B2B depends on your revenue stage, and the Shopify tech stack guide by revenue tier maps that decision.
 You can now build a meaningful B2B channel without committing to enterprise pricing.
 The channel has always been available to your customers.
 Now it's available to your brand at a cost that makes sense to test.

 B2B buyers reorder on a schedule.
 DTC buyers reorder when they feel like it.
-Four years into watching brands discover this, the ones who built the wholesale channel early — even messily, even manually — are consistently glad they did.
+Four years into watching brands discover this, the ones who built the wholesale channel early (even messily, even manually) are consistently glad they did.
 The friction just got lower.
 The excuse that it's not worth setting up until you're on Plus is now gone.
+If wholesale is on the table, it is also worth weighing Shopify Collective as a supplier and reseller channel alongside it.

 + + + + + + + +